brandynlucca/isoclockR/README.md

 # isoclockR
-Using isotopes to determine animal time-of-arrival
+Using isotopes for fun things.